Welcome to part three of our four-part deep dive into the marketing strategies of DTC sneaker brands Atoms, Vessi and Cariuma

 Atoms could take it a step further and recommend products that are often bought together. 😎

-Instead of competing on “comfort” which is a difficult attribute to own, they should use this space to make quarter sizing better known!
+Instead of competing on “comfort” which is a difficult attribute to own, they should use this space to make quarter sizing known instantly!

 Currently, the product pages end with reviews.

 Increase add-to-cart by giving users somewhere to go! 🛒